caiiiycuk/js-dos-docs/Writerside/topics/Cloud-storage.md

 4. **Keyboard Shortcuts**: Some games implement quick save/load features through keyboard shortcuts.
 Common shortcuts include pressing keys like F5 to save and F9 to load (though these can vary).
 Try to look for these shortcuts in the game's manual or settings menu.

-5. **Emulator Options**: dosbox-x also offer specific options for saving your game state.
+5. **Emulator Options**: dosbox-x also offers specific options for saving your game state.
 This feature saves the exact state of the emulator, allowing you to resume from the exact moment you saved, regardless of the in-game save system.
 Look for this option in js-dos sidebar. (dosbox-x only!)

-Great, your game progress has been saved!
+Your game progress has been successfully saved!
 To load it, simply follow the same load mechanism provided by the game.

 ## Keep saves between page reload